NoonienSoong/American-President-vocabulary-project/README.md

 ========================================================================

-We used MapReduce to verify the preliminary research that we had already conducted using webscrapers, and to process larger amounts of data.
+We used MapReduce to verify the preliminary research that we had already conducted using webscrapers, and to process larger amounts of data (please see data sources).

 Our input was json-formatted.